0xReki/0xreki.github.io/_posts/2019/2019-03-12-riichi-mahjong-clients-2019.md

 So soon, that in fact if you only want to play Mahjong you can just get the free trial, which is unlimited in time.

 Since Final Fantasy XIV Online is a multilingual MMO even the Mahjong game is translated to several languages.
-And I think it's the most beginner friendly client.
+And I think it's the most beginner-friendly client.

 <picture>
   <source srcset="{{ '/blog/images/2019-03-12-final-fantasy-doman-mahjong-guides.avif' | absolute_url }}" type="image/avif">